 All this indicates a considerable increase in confidence between the start and end of the training year.
-The teacher trainees' comments in the questionnaires, the interview and their reflective portfolios confirm this change of attitudes and increase in confidence, these include statements such as:
+The teacher trainees' comments in the questionnaires, the interview, and their reflective portfolios confirm this change of attitudes and increase in confidence.
+Thus, these include statements such as:

-"I entered the first week of training with a large amount of apprehension and dislike towards teaching English.
+"I entered the first week of training with a large amount of • apprehension and dislike towards teaching English.
 As a student, I was led to believe that English was something difficult to be taught and I have been fearful of it ever since.
-That was, until the first time when I was given the opportunity to teach English and observe my colleagues as well as my host teacher in the practicum sessions I got a lot out of the lectures and the practical sessions which made me excited to teach English instead of being petrified of it I was initially very skeptical of the training program's effectiveness Nevertheless, after a few weeks of training, I became very enthusiastic about being a teacher who designs fun and engaging lessons scaffolded in a way that the students feel a sense of accomplishment in the lectures, tutorials and video viewing sessions, I now feel more confident that I have the required skills to implement an effective learner centred approach in the classroom.
-My knowledge of the didactic and teaching strategies has increased from bare minimum to a level of competency I didn't expect after only a few weeks of classes training."
+That was, until the first time when I was given the opportunity to teach English and observe my colleagues as well as my host teacher in the practicum sessions I got a lot out of the lectures and the practical sessions which made me excited to teach English instead of being petrified of it I was initially very skeptical of the training program's effectiveness Nevertheless, after a few weeks of training, I became very enthusiastic about being a teacher who designs fun and engaging lessons scaffolded in a way that the students feel a sense of accomplishment in the lectures, tutorials and video viewing sessions, I now feel more confident that I have the required skills to implement an effective learner centered approach in the classroom My knowledge of the didactic and teaching strategies has increased from bare minimum to a level of competency I didn't expect after only a few weeks of classes training."

 Overall, the participants increased their confidence and competence in relation to English teaching after eight weeks of training activities and learning experiences.
-The next research question examiners which of these learning experiences helped their competence in English teaching.
+The next research question examines which of these learning experiences helped their competence in English teaching.

-Research question 2: What learning experiences helped affect the teacher trainees' sense of competence in English teaching?
+Research Question 2: What learning experiences affected the teacher trainees' sense of competence in English teaching?

-The participants were provided with a list of learning experiences in which they were involves throughout their training; they were asked which ones specifically affected their sense of competence in teaching English.
-The following table (table lindicates the percentage of the participants selecting the different learning experiences as those that helped their sense of competence in teaching English.
-Most of those which rank highest (peer-teaching and micro-teaching, delivering presentations, simulations and role-plays, dealing with problem solving situations, case studies, observation and video-viewing sessions are related to the first stage of Kolb's ELT, that of "Concrete Experience."
+The participants were provided with a list of learning experiences they were involved in throughout their training.
+Therefore, they were asked which ones specifically affected their sense of competence in teaching English.
+Table 1 indicates the percentage of the participants selecting the different learning experiences as those that helped their sense of competence in teaching English.
+Most of them which ranked highest (peer-teaching and micro-teaching, delivering presentations, simulations and role-plays) dealt with problem solving situations, case studies, observation, and video-viewing sessions.
+Hence, they are related to the first stage of Kolb's ELT, i.e., "Concrete Experience."